wcarmon/docs/golang/errors.md

 - TODO: errors.Is - obsoletes comparing error with ==
 - TODO: errors.As - obsoletes type assertion on error
 - TODO: fmt.Errorf with %w  <--- pattern for wrapping, fails when you prefix package :-(
+- TODO: only use `os.Exit` in main function
+- TODO: only use `log.Fatalf` in main function

 # Other resources